dogweather/forkful/content/en/rust/files-and-io/creating-a-temporary-file.md

 weight: 21
 ---

-## What & Why?

-Creating a temporary file means making a short-lived file for intermediate processing.
-Programmers do it to stash data without cluttering the user's file space and to ensure sensitive info is wiped after use.

 ## How to:
 In Rust, the `tempfile` crate is a good friend for temp file shenanigans.
 Add it to your `Cargo.toml`:

 ```toml